AndreaPic/ServiceBusCompressor/README.md

 # How to use this library
 ## Extension
-You can use this library as extension of QueueClient, TopicClient or SubscriptionClient in simply way using the extension methods:
+You can use this library as extension of QueueClient, TopicClient or SubscriptionClient in very easy way using the extension methods:
 - SendCompressorAsync (in SBCompressor.Extensions.Sender namespace) instead of SendAsync
 - SubscribeCompressorAsync (in SBCompressor.Extensions.Reader namespace) instead of RegisterMessageHandler
 ## Library